-Deductions from core funds 1 379 931

-- intangible assets measured at carrying an nount 1 379 931

-including goodwill 1 245 976

-Deductions from core and supplemental funds 15 110

-- capital exposure in financial institutions 15 110

-including:

-Capital exposure of the Bank in financial i institutions, domestic banks, foreign banks •

-form of shares or other capital exposure, in

-exposure exceeds 10% of own funds of the nat entity.
-13 522

-Handlowy Inwestycje Sp. z o.o.
-6 574

-Handlowy Investments II S.a.r.l.
-6 948

-Capital exposure of the Bank in financial i institutions, domestic banks, foreign banks , &

-form of other capital exposure in items cla or capital of those entities, including capital

-limited liability companies, in carrying am

-amount), in case when such an exposure d

-of own funds of that entity.
-1 588

-Handlowy Inwestycje Sp. z o.o Contrib utions to subsidiaries 1 588

-Total 1 395 041
+- intangible assets measured at carrying amount 1,417,363 including: including goodwill 1,245,976 Deductions from core and supplemental funds - capital exposure in financial institutions including: 7,814 Capital exposure of the Bank in financial institutions, lending institutions, domestic banks, foreign banks disclosed in the form of shares or other capital exposure, in case when such exposure exceeds 10% of own funds of that entity.
+6,664 Handlowy Inwestycje Sp. z o.o.
+6,664 Capital exposure of the Bank in financial institutions, lending institutions, domestic banks, foreign banks disclosed in the form of other capital exposure in items classified as own funds or capital of those entities, including capital contributions in limited liability companies, in carrying amount (balance sheet amount), in case when such an exposure does not exceed 10% of own funds of that entity.
+1,150 Handlowy Inwestycje Sp. z o.o Contributions to subsidiaries 1,150 fotal 1,425,177